Radish with Clams

 Korean radishes are so mellow they are almost sweet once cooked.
 And this radish with clams went into my stomach soon after I finished taking pictures – the best moment to the recipe bloggers.

 I served with rice and that was all I needed for my lunch.
 And I felt good and lived happily ever after.

-- Drizzle the wild sesame oil in a skillet over low heat and let it heat up.
+- Heat perilla oil in a skillet over low heat until slightly hot.
 Add the radish slices and garlic, and toss to coat with oil.
-Cook for 3 minutes.
+Cook for 2-3 minutes.

 - Add the clam pieces and toss well to heat through.
 Add the sesame seeds and green onion, toss well.
 Serve warm or at a room temperature.